andregewert/ImageConverter/README.md

 - `-d`, `--includedimensions`
 When this option is set, the generated array data will contain the image dimensions at first.
 This format is required by some graphics libraries.

+Other arguments will be interpreted as file names for the input images.

 # Third party components
 This software uses some icons from the [FatCow icon collection](https://www.fatcow.com/free-icons) and the Java Look and Feel [FlatLaf](https://www.formdev.com/flatlaf/).